apache/cordova-docs/www/docs/en/dev/guide/platforms/android/webview.md

 @Override
 protected CordovaWebView makeWebView() {
-    SystemWebView appView = (SystemWebView) findViewById(R.id.cordovaWebView);  //this is the id for the SystemWebView in step 4 return new CordovaWebViewImpl(new SystemWebViewEngine(appView));
+    SystemWebView appView = (SystemWebView) findViewById(R.id.cordovaWebView);  // id for the SystemWebView in previous step return new CordovaWebViewImpl(new SystemWebViewEngine(appView));
 }